skiffos/SkiffOS/README.md

 This repository includes configurations supporting a variety of embedded platforms, including Raspberry Pi and ODROID boards.
-Skiff can also run inside a Docker container, a qemu system, as a usual x86_64 system, or a cloud VM.
+Skiff can also run inside a Docker container, a qemu VM, as a typical x86_64 system, or a cloud VM.

 ## Getting started